Available with GitHub or Bitbucket syncing.

 - Click Change Publish Mode

 Pull requests are called Publish Requests in CloudCannon to better fit the publish workflow for editors.
-Publish Requests provide an intermediate step for publishing, where external services connected to the GitHub Status API check the changes pass your requirements.
+Publish Requests provide an intermediate step for publishing, where external services connected to the GitHub Status API (if using GitHub) check the changes pass your requirements.

 Any pull requests that are not from the connected branch to publish branch are hidden in CloudCannon.